Skip to main content

 The Parish Church of Beça, located in the municipality of Boticas, is a small but significant religious building that reflects the rural character of the region.

-• Dedicated to Nossa Senhora da Assunção, it combines simplicity with traditional architectural features typical of northern Portugal.
+• Dedicated to Our Lady of the Assumption (Nossa Senhora da Assunção), it combines simplicity with traditional architectural features typical of northern Portugal.
 Its granite construction and modest design emphasize functionality and devotion, serving as a focal point for the local community’s spiritual life.
 The churchyard and surrounding landscape add to its charm, making it a peaceful place that embodies the cultural identity of Beça.

 • A visit to Beça can be enriched by exploring the trout farm on the Beça River, an attraction that highlights the natural resources and sustainable practices of the area.
 The farm provides insight into local aquaculture and offers visitors the chance to see trout raised in clean river waters.
 It is not only a place of production but also a destination for leisure, where the beauty of the river valley can be appreciated.
 Together, the parish church and the trout farm create a balanced experience of cultural heritage and natural discovery in this part of Boticas.